andymeneely/squib/docs/sprues.rst

   Width of the sheet, supports :doc:`/units`.

 card_width
   Intended width of the card.
-Sprues will allow any size of card, but if the size of the incoming card does not match this size then a warning will be printed to stdout.
+Sprues will allow any size of card.
+Squib will check for potential overlaps, and will warn you if the deck card width is greater than the Sprue's expected card width (this option).
+If there is overlap detected Squib will send out a warning to stdout.
 Supports :doc:`/units`.

 card_height
   Intended height of the card.
-Sprues will allow any size of card, but if the size of the incoming card does not match this size then a warning will be printed to stdout.
+Sprues will allow any size of card.
+Squib will check for potential overlaps, and will warn you if the deck card height is greater than the Sprue's expected card height (this option).
+If there is overlap detected Squib will send out a warning to stdout.
 Supports :doc:`/units`.

 position_reference
-  Default: ``topleft``
+  Default: ``:topleft``

-  Can be ``topleft`` or ``center``.
+  Can be ``:topleft`` or ``:center``.
 Are the ``card`` coordinates refer to the top-left of the card, or the middle of the card?
+(Don't forget that colon!)

 cards
 ^^^^^